 Irrelevant information can be omitted in the graph or grouped together by features presented in the application.
-As an example, we may be in a situation that the player in is combat with an enemy and only after a few rounds it falls under the player's attacks.
+As an example, suppose the player is in combat with an enemy and only after a few rounds it falls under the player's attacks.
 With the framework proposed in [16], every interaction creates a node to represent the action taken by the player, which is attacking the enemy.
-This may generate data that is unnecessary for analysis, so it is possible to reduce all these individual attack nodes to simply one node.
-Or if the combat did not generate any impact in the story outcome, it may be completely omitted.
+This may generate data that is unnecessary for analysis, so it is possible to reduce all the individual attack nodes to simply one node.
+Another case could consist in a combat that does not generate any impact in the story outcome.
+In this case, it could be completely omitted.

-However, that is not always true.
-The player could have made other actions against the enemy, which are also considered a form of attack, such as casting a spell, or a special attack maneuver, or even healing himself in order to survive.
-These actions are not duplicated, but can still be encapsulated for a superficial analysis, and if necessary can be expanded for a detailed analysis.
+However, the player could have made other actions against the enemy, which are also considered as forms of attack, such as casting a spell, a special attack maneuver, or even healing himself in order to survive.
+These actions are not duplicated, but can still be encapsulated for a general analysis, and, if necessary, expanded for a detailed analysis.
 Note that all collected information is preserved and the only change made is on how it is displayed.

-Since provenance is an analysis from the present to the past, the battle outcome is already known and can be used to decide if it was relevant or not.
-If the player was victorious with minor challenge, did not suffer severe wounds, or barely used any resources at his disposal, then the entire combat can be simplified to just one node representing that the player attacked the enemy and was victorious.
-However, if the combat was challenging or the player lost, it is interesting to show all action nodes for analysis so the player can analyze the combat and identify important facts that influenced the combat outcome.
+Since provenance is analyzed from the present to the past, the battle outcome is already known and can be used to decide if it was relevant or not.
+If the player was victorious with minor challenge, did not suffer severe wounds, or barely used any resources at his disposal, then the entire combat can be simplified into just one node representing that the player attacked the enemy and was victorious.
+However, if the combat was challenging or the player lost, it is interesting to show all action nodes for analysis, allowing the player to identify important facts that influenced the combat outcome.

 Figure 8.
 SDM's simplified class diagram.
 Source: [16].

 Note however that this application does not provide inference for the user, only the means necessary to infer.
 The player himself will need to decide which information is relevant for analysis.
-The reason we do not provide such inferences is due to its complexity.
-To infer something, decide if it is relevant or not for analysis is a complex process and happens to be domain sensitive.
+The reason we do not provide a generic inference strategy is due to its complexity.
+To infer something and decide if it is relevant or not for analysis is a complex process, which happens to be domain sensitive.
 This type of decision making also involve other areas of research [5, 8, 11, 13, 26].

-Understanding the reasons of the outcome, the player is able to learn from his decisions and discover more efficient ways to accomplish his goals.
-In addition, it allows the perception of mistakes made that should be avoided in the future.

-APPLICATION
+USAGE EXAMPLE

-The provenance analysis using the proposed framework presented at [16] was instantiated and improved upon in a Software Engineering educational game named Software Development Manager (SDM) [17].
-The goal of SDM is to allow undergraduate students to understand the existing cause-effect relationships in software development.
+We instantiated this provenance analysis infrastructure, which uses the proposed framework presented in [16], in a Software Engineering educational strategy game named Software Development Manager (SDM) [17].
+The goal of SDM is to allow undergraduate students to understand the existing cause-effect relationships in the software development process.
 As so, the adoption of provenance becomes an important instrument to better support knowledge acquisition, allowing the possibility of tracking mistakes made during a game session.